netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/README.md

 ![SML-ingress](images/SML-ingress.PNG)

-We have three types of microservice applications (hotdrink, colddrink and guestbook beverages) deployed in K8s cluster.
-Each application is exposed on different protocol.
-In this demo you will learn how CPX load balances SSL, SSL-TCP and TCP type microservices.
+We have hotdrink beverage microservice applications deployed in K8s cluster exposed on SSL protocol.
+In this demo you will learn how CPX load balances SSL type microservices.
-Each applications are deployed in different namespaces to isolate their workload from other k8s deployments.
-We deployed three CPXs to manage each application workload independently.
-Also we configured Tier 1 ADC - VPX to send ingress traffic to all microservices from individual CPXs.
+We deployed one CPX to manage hotdrink application (combination of three microservices) workload.
+Also we configured Tier 1 ADC - VPX to send ingress traffic to CPX for hotdrink application.

 In this deployment, hotdrink application has three apps - frontend hotdrink, tea and coffee load balanced via single Citrix ADC CPX.
 Tea and coffee microservices apps do E-W communication via CPX.
 We have used ``headless service architecture`` to enable E-W communication b/w tea and coffee.